About the festival

 Toby Lichtig

 Toby Lichtig is a journalist, broadcaster and the Fiction and Politics Editor of The Times Literary Supplement.
-He writes for a range of publications, including the TLS, Wall Street Journal and New Lines Magazine, and has appeared as a guest critic on various television and radio programmes.
+He writes for a range of publications, including The TLS, Wall Street Journal and New Lines Magazine, and has appeared as a guest critic on various television and radio programmes.
 He has also worked as a producer, specialising in arts and serious factual documentaries.

 Huw Lewis-Jones